Want to invest money in investment funds without taking 100% of the market risk? If so, segregated funds can be a suitable option.

 Segregated Funds vs. Mutual Funds

 Both mutual funds and segregated funds are pooled investments.
-But segregated funds are more than an investment vehicle.
+However, segregated funds are more than an investment vehicle.
 They also have many features of an insurance contract, making it different from mutual funds in the following aspects.

 How Segregated Funds Work?

-Segregated funds are technically an insurance contract, not an investment product.
-As such, they have distinct features that other investment solutions don’t have.
+It is technically an insurance contract, not an investment product.
+As such, they have distinct features that other investment solutions don't have.

 Here's how they work: